History of the Traditional Mass

 Second Vatican Council

 By supporting the Traditional Latin Mass, you are supporting the authentic spirit of the Second Vatican Council.
 The Council Fathers at Vatican II approved the constitution "Sacrosanctum Concilium" concerning the Sacred Liturgy.
 It does not call for any major reforms.
 Instead, it requires that Gregorian chant maintain "pride of place" and that "use of the Latin language is to be preserved."
-It makes no mention of removing beautiful high altars, Communion rails, or stained glass windows; it didn't call for beautiful paintings to be covered or statues to be removed; nor does it call for re-orienting the priest to face the people rather than the high altar.
-It made no changes to the ancient practice of receiving Holy Communion on the tongue while kneeling from a priest.
+It makes no mention of removing beautiful high altars, Communion rails, or stained glass windows; it didn't call for beautiful paintings to be covered or statues to be removed; nor does it call for re-orienting the priest to face the people rather than our Lord.
+The Council itself made no changes to the ancient practice of receiving Holy Communion on the tongue while kneeling from a priest.
 The Traditional Latin Mass is the only form of Mass that was celebrated at Vatican Council II.

 The loss of these ancient practices in most places by (often intentional) misinterpretations of Vatican II almost led to the complete loss of the Traditional Mass during the tumultuous 1970's . . .